Skip to main content

 Technical Idea

-• RT1 “Buildings” focuses on developing a framework and design requirements for buildings to meet functional recovery objectives.
+• RT1 “Buildings” focuses on developing a framework and design guidelines for buildings to meet functional recovery objectives.
+This research task supports recommendations 1 and 2 from the NIST SP 1254 report to Congress.

-• RT2 “Nonstructural Systems ” focuses on improving key gaps in the state of knowledge of nonstructural seismic performance and recovery consequences.
+• RT2 “Nonstructural Systems” focuses on improving key gaps in the state of knowledge of nonstructural seismic performance and recovery consequences through a robust web-hosted database of nonstructural component performance data and fragility models.
+This research task supports recommendations 1 and 2 from the NIST SP 1254 report to Congress.

-• RT4 “Economic Evaluation” focuses on supporting decision making for earthquake risk reduction through the identification and quantification of benefits and costs of enhanced design standards for built infrastructure.
+• RT4 “Economic Evaluation” focuses on supporting decision-making for earthquake risk reduction through the identification and quantification of benefits and costs of enhanced design standards for built infrastructure.
+This research task supports recommendations 1, 2, and 3 from the NIST SP 1254 report to Congress.

-The technical idea for each research task (RT) is described separately:
+The technical idea for each research task (RT) is described separately below:

 RT1: Buildings